govindtuli/Simulated-Baesian-Network/README.md

 # Simulated-Baesian-Network
 Simulating a Baesian Network to improve upon University of Regina's Paper "A Web-based Intelligent Tutoring System for Computer Programming"C.J.
 Butz, S. Hua, R.B.
-Maguire
+Maguire.
+This project was made for CS F407 at BITS Pilani.

 This is a simulation of a user interacting with a learning management system based on a Bayesian Network.
 The Bayesian Network models the user's knowledge of various programming concepts.
 The network structure is defined using the edges list, which represents the dependencies between programming concepts.